-flexmeasures.data.models.charts.chart\type\to\chart\specs( $chart_type: str, kwargs$ ) $\rightarrow$ dict Create chart specs of a given chart type, using FlexMeasures defaults for settings like width and height.

-chart\type - Name of a variable defining chart specs or a function returning chart specs.
-The chart specs can be a dictionary or an Altair chart specification. - In case of a dictionary, the creator needs to ensure that the dictionary contains valid specs - In case of an Altair chart specification, Altair validates for you flexmeasures.data.models.data sources
+flexmeasures.data.models.charts.chart\type\to\chart\specs(chart\type: str, \\kwargs) → dict chart\type - Name of a variable defining chart specs or a function returning chart specs.
+The chart specs can be a dictionary or an Altair chart specification. - In case of a dictionary, the creator needs to ensure that the dictionary contains valid specs - In case of an Altair chart specification, Altair validates for you flexmeasures.data.models.data\sources